PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 20:15:40
+Last updated: 2024-04-02 20:16:48
-Random Quote: When you realize there is nothing lacking, the whole world belongs to you. - Laozi
+Random Quote: The least movement is of importance to all nature.
+The entire ocean is affected by a pebble. - Blaise Pascal